Disclaimer: This article was originally posted on July 24, 2019, and has been updated on July 25, 2022, with the latest information.

 - Product Description: Clearly explain what the product does or its intended use.
 Also, add all relevant information like features and benefits in product descriptions.
 Make sure content is unique and relevant to that product.

-- Product Specification: Add detailed Product Specification including Manufacturer name, GTIN, product availability (in stock or not available), etc.
+- Product Specification: Add detailed Product Specifications including Manufacturer name, GTIN, product availability (in stock or not available), etc.

 - Parts: Add a section for product Parts for high-end products like machines, masks, etc.